 This article lists the different ways to get from Toronto to Ottawa, which is a distance of about 450 km, from cheapest to most expensive.

-One of the cheapest ways to travel somewhere affordably is to share the costs of a vehicle that’s already going there.
+One of the cheapest ways to travel affordably is to share the costs of a vehicle that’s already heading in the same direction.
 Using Poparide (full disclaimer: that’s us!), a ridesharing platform with over 300,000 members in Canada, drivers post their empty seats from Toronto to Ottawa and passengers pay for their fair share of the trip.

 To ensure safety among the Poparide community, all members have clear profile pictures, reviews of their past rides and can verify their ID to get a badge on their profile.